SQL Injection Cheat Sheet for Data Engineers (2026)

 # NEVER this (string concatenation)

 Four flavors, one root cause.
-A SOC analyst we worked with pulled the postmortem on a breach at a logistics company: the attacker used a blind time-based injection through a reporting endpoint that took weeks to detect because the logs looked normal.
-All four types below need to go on your threat model.
+A SOC analyst at a logistics company pulled a postmortem on a breach where the attacker used a blind time-based injection through a reporting endpoint that took weeks to detect because the logs looked normal.
+All four go on your threat model.

-The attacker modifies a SQL query through user input, and the results are returned directly in the application response.
-This is the textbook example: a login form where entering ' OR 1=1 -- bypasses authentication.
+The attacker modifies a SQL query through user input, and results are returned directly in the application response.
+The textbook example: a login form where entering ' OR 1=1 -- bypasses authentication.
 The injected SQL runs in the same channel as the original query.
+Fix: parameterized queries.
+Never concatenate user input into SQL strings.
+The database engine treats parameters as data, not executable code.

 query = "SELECT * FROM users WHERE name = '" + user_input + "'"